bcowgill/parcel-test/README.md

 Testing the parcel bundler for plan js, node, react, etc https://medium.freecodecamp.org/all-you-need-to-know-about-parcel-dbe151b70082

-To use with yarn, remove shrinkwrap.yml and cp package.yarn.json to package.json then yarn install should use yarn.lock to set up your node_modules.
+To use with pnpm just pnpm install should use package.json and shrinkwrap.yml files to set up your node_modules.

-To use with pnpm remove yarn.lock and pnpm install should use package.json and shrinkwrap.yml files to set up your node_modules.
+To use with yarn, remove shrinkwrap.yml and cp yarn/package.json to package.json and yarn/yarn.lock to ./yarn.lock then yarn install should use yarn.lock to set up your node_modules.

 # does not work well with node v6.x
 nvm use 8.6.0